 Any action through which students seek to gain an unfair advantage in assessment constitutes an academic offence.
 Please refer to the College's Academic Regulations for the full Academic Offences regulation which also includes details pf the process and procedure following a report of an alleged or suspected academic offence and the right to appeal.
-Appeals against assessment board decisions If you consider that you have a reason to appeal against an assessment board decision, please bear in mind that your reasons must fall within the grounds specified in the College's Academic Appeals (Part J).
+If you consider that you have a reason to appeal against an assessment board decision, please bear in mind that your reasons must fall within the grounds specified in the College's Academic Appeals (Part J).
 You cannot appeal simply because you disagree with the mark given.
-Students can only appeal against an assessment result (including an RPL decision - see Part C) or a decision of an Assessment Board for one or more of the following reasons: That the student's performance in an assessment suffered through illness or other compelling circumstances which could not have been reasonably reported at the time of the assessment; students who base an appeal on this ground will be expected to show why the circumstances could not have been reported earlier; That the assessment was not carried out in accordance with the programme and/or module regulations and procedures; That the administrative procedures were not correctly followed or that a significant mistake was made in the administrative process A full set of academic regulations can be found at https://www.ccsw.ac.uk/academic- regulations-and-forms/
+Students can only appeal against an assessment result (including an RPL decision - see Part C) or a decision of an Assessment Board for one or more of the following reasons: That the student's performance in an assessment suffered through illness or other compelling circumstances which could not have been reasonably reported at the time of the assessment; students who base an appeal on this ground will be expected to show why the circumstances could not have been reported earlier.
+That the assessment was not carried out in accordance with the programme and/or module regulations and procedures.
+That the administrative procedures were not correctly followed or that a significant mistake was made in the administrative process A full set of academic regulations can be found at Academic Regulations.

 Crewe Campus

-Dane Bank Ave, Crewe, CW2 8AB 01270 654654 Ellesmere Port Campus Off Sutton Way, Ellesmere Port, CH65 7BF 01244 656555 Chester Campus Eaton Rd, Handbridge, Chester, CH4 7ER
+Dane Bank Ave, Crewe, CW2 8AB 01270 654654

+Ellesmere Port Campus

+Off Sutton Way, Ellesmere Port, CH65 7BF 01244 656555

+Chester Campus

-01244 656555
+Eaton Rd, Handbridge, Chester, CH4 7ER 01244 656555

-🚽 🗹 🛉